-We are clear that all our people have a part to play in ensuring we always provide an inclusive environment.
+We are clear that all staff have a part to play in ensuring we always provide an inclusive environment.

-Equally, we understand the important role our staff networks play in helping us to create that inclusive environment, achieve change, and provide support the employee journey for new and existing staff.
-As part of our strategy to create a truly inclusive workplace, staff were invited to establish a number of staff networks with the aim of bringing people with shared characteristics together, as well as involving those who wish to support and learn about that particular community (known as Allies).
+Equally, we understand the important role our staff networks play in helping us to create that inclusive environment, achieve change, and provide support on the employee journey for new and existing staff.
+As part of our strategy to create a truly inclusive workplace, employees have established staff networks with the aim of bringing people with shared characteristics together, as well as involving those who wish to support and learn about that particular community (known as Allies).
+We currently have four staff networks, Women, Cultural Diversity, LGBTQ+ and Disability.